Definition of and Guidelines for Credit Hour Policy and Spalding University

 |3||45 hours||6 hours, 40 minutes||3 hours|

-All Spalding University courses deliver equivalent learning experiences regardless of learning modality including face-to-face, online, hybrid or Web-augmented.
+All Spalding University courses deliver equivalent learning experiences regardless of instructional delivery format, including face-to-face (in person), hybrid or online (distance education).
 The following factors would be fair indicators of equivalency.

 - Identical learning outcomes for the same course in varying formats should be stated identically.
 The statement should be sufficiently abstract that multiple and varied learning activities and assessments would serve to demonstrate accomplishment of the outcomes.